This episode is titled – “Did Those Feet?” Why it bears that title is this . . .

 In 314, 3 bishops from Britain: Eborius from York, Restitutus of London & Adelphius from Lincoln, attended a church council at Arles, in southern Gaul.
-The Council was called to decide the issue of the Donatists in North Africa, which we’ve dealt with in earlier episodes.
-It was at this council they were officially labeled heretics.
+The Council was called to decide the issue of the Donatists in North Africa, which we’ve dealt with in an earlier episode.
+It was at this council Donatists were officially labeled heretics.
 British bishops were also present at Sardica in 343 & Armininum 16 years later.

 That these British church leaders were able to attend these councils suggests they were organized early, well before Constantine’s Edict of Milan.
-It also means they had contact with the church of the continent.
-And monasticism, which would find such a prominent place in England was a product of the Church in North Africa.
+It also means they had contact with the Church on the Continent.
+Monasticism, which would find such a prominent place in England, was a product of the Church in North Africa.

-Needing the legions to defend the empire from hostile Germanic tribes, in 407, Emperor Honorius recalled them from to the southern continent.
+Needing the legions to defend the empire from hostile Germanic tribes, in 407, Emperor Honorius recalled them to the Continent.
 Within just a few years, Roman rule of England was completely dismantled.
 In less than a generation nearly all traces of Roman culture, from philosophy to architecture was in ruins.
-And while many of the native Britons ;likely rejoiced as the Eagle flew south, they certainly did NOT appreciate the consequences as wave after wave of invaders washed over the land.
-The Picts came south from their highland home.
+And while many of the native Britons rejoiced as the Eagle flew south, they certainly did NOT appreciate the consequences as wave after wave of invaders washed over the land.
+The Picts came south from their highland homes.
 Scots invaded from Ireland.
-You might say, “Wait – Scots are from Scotland and that’s up north, not Ireland.”
+You might say, “Wait – Scots are from Scotland, not Ireland.”
 And that’s where a little known fact of history proves important.
 It wasn’t called Scotland at that time.
 Scot was the word used for the Irish.
 When they invaded and settled among the natives of northern Briton, it became known as the Land of the Scots.

 The real change for Britain came when the Saxons invaded from Germany.
 Then the Saxons were flowed up by the Angles & Jutes from Denmark.
 Foreign cultures overran Britain, snuffing out the last vestiges of Roman culture.
-Why, in the eastern part of the isle even Celtic culture nearly disappeared.
+In the eastern region of the isle even Celtic culture nearly disappeared.

 So while monasticism boomed in England after the Romans departed, and it took on a distinctly English form, it wasn’t utterly divorced from the monasticism practiced in the rest of Europe.
 And it wasn’t long before Celtic monks went forth from their isolation to carry Celtic Christianity to the mainland.